llvm/llvm-foundation-www/content/docs/infrastructure-wg.md

 of changes shall be mostly done by a 3rd party.

-*Operations of services* shall be done by contractors with whom we can have Service Level Agreements (availibility, response times, recovery time, handling GDPR requests, ...).
+*Operations of services* shall be done by contractors with whom we can have Service Level Agreements (availability, response times, recovery time, handling GDPR requests, ...).

 For *implementing individual changes* there are a few options: